Investigating the Future CEO

 With accelerated digital transformation, war in Europe, talent shortages, supply chain challenges and ESG all part of the agenda, the current CEO doesn’t need to look far for challenges.
 With the VUCA market becoming the norm, does the Future CEO need to equip themself with new skills and do boards need to start thinking differently when appointing their next CEO?

-In partnership with EY UK, Livingston James Group carried out a research project to investigate the future CEO.
+In association with EY UK, Livingston James Group carried out a research project to investigate the future CEO.
 We surveyed and interviewed over 120 leaders across all sectors and functions in the Scottish market to identify what they believe will be the most important characteristics of the CEO of the future.
 What have we uncovered?
 In essence, the traditional playbook has evolved.
 The qualities that led to CEO success in the past are no longer adequate.
 The environment in which CEOs operate is undergoing a fundamental shift, rendering some traditional leadership approaches obsolete.
 This impacts what CEOs need to accomplish, how they go about it, and what essential characteristics are required for success in this new era.

 To gauge what the Future CEO may look like, we explored the thoughts of current CEOs on what was keeping them awake at night, and what their opinions on the key characteristics of the Future CEO.
 We asked them to consider perceived challenges to delivering their strategy, which skillsets they believed to be most important, and who they felt would be best suited to take on the Future CEO role from their current team of functional heads/directors.